NCAR/ncharts/ncharts/fixtures/README.txt

    To see a sorted listing of the current primary keys:

-        fgrep -h pk dataset* | cut -d: -f 2 | sort -u -n
+        fgrep -h '"pk"' dataset* | cut -d: -f 2 | sort -u -n

    Choose a primary key that is not listed.

-2. If your adding a dataset for a new project, copy an existing datasets_XXXXX.json to a new file.
+2. If you're adding a dataset for a new project, copy an existing datasets_XXXXX.json to a new file.
     If you keep the prefix "datasets" on the file, then it's easier to check the primary keys for datasets, as above.